ademisler/pickachu/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
 You are free to use and modify the code as long as you retain the original copyright notice.

+## Privacy Policy

+This extension stores your language and theme preferences and a short history of copied items in Chrome's local storage.
+None of this information is transmitted or shared.
+For details see the [privacy policy](PRIVACY_POLICY.md).